Five Fingers of Tibet: Relevance to 21st century policy

-The policy, which was never discussed in Chinese public statements, is officially dormant now.
-The Chinese claims remain only on the Indian state of Arunachal Pradesh and the Aksai Chin region that India claims as part of Ladakh but has been under Chinese administration since the late 1950s.
+The policy is officially dormant now.
 However, fears have been expressed regarding its revival.

-After the 2017 China–India border standoff at Doklam, an article in Qunzhong (mouthpiece magazine of CCP's Jiangsu provincial party standing committee) invoked the "five fingers" construct.
-The article, which was written by Nanjing University researcher Liu Litao, alleged that India's covert support to the Tibetan independence movement stems from the fact that it was impossible to fully control the "five fingers" that India had allegedly taken away without the "palm".
-The Tibetan culture was said to be the "centripetal force" on the "five fingers".
-The article added that as China's investments, trade, and economic relations with these regions increase, the Chinese influence in these regions will overtake that of India and will eliminate it to a "great extent".
+After the 2017 China–India border standoff at Doklam, an article in Qunzhong (a magazine run by the CCP's Jiangsu provincial party standing committee) quoted Mao Zedong's "five fingers" construct.
+The article was contributed by a researcher from Nanjing University.
+It alleges that India's covert support to the Tibetan independence movement stems from the fact that it was impossible to fully control the "five fingers" without the "palm", Tibet.
+It adds that as China's investments, trade, and economic relations with these regions increase, Chinese influence will overtake that of India and neutralize Indian control to a greater extent.

-Lobsang Sangay, the leader of the Central Tibetan Administration, linked the policy with the Doklam standoff.
-He also cited it as the reason behind the 2020 China–India skirmishes, Adhir Ranjan Chowdhury (Indian National Congress leader in the Indian Parliament), Seshadri Chari (former foreign affairs cell head of the Bharatiya Janata party), and M. M. Khajuria (former Director General of Police of Jammu and Kashmir) have also voiced similar views.
+Lobsang Sangay, the leader of the Central Tibetan Administration, linked the policy with the border disputes between China and India.
+Adhir Ranjan Chowdhury, Seshadri Chari, and M. M. Khajooria (former Director General of Police of Jammu and Kashmir) have voiced similar concerns.

 According to commentator Saurav Jha, the "five fingers" policy arises from the historical geography of the Himalayas which allows bi-directional territorial claims between Tibet and the southern regions.
 This leads to tensions between the trans-Himalayan powers which is "ultimately tempered by a balance of military capability," and is the reason behind the longstanding Sino-Indian border dispute.